Online Banking Security

 - Protect your answers to security questions.
 Consider using fake answers to commonly asked questions like the name of your high school or the street you lived on growing up.
 You can enter any answers to these questions as long as you can remember them later.

 - Huntington will never ask you for account numbers or passwords by phone, email or text.
 Never respond to emails that request your account, credit or debit card information or verification of your personal information via email or a website.
 Do not send credit or debit card information (even to people you know) via email or text.
-If you receive a suspicious email, please forward it to ReportFraud@huntington.com or call us at (800) 480-2265, 24 hours a day, 7 days a week.
+If you receive a suspicious email, please forward it to ReportFraud@huntington.com or call us at (800) 480-2265, daily 6:00 a.m. to midnight ET.

 - Only download the Huntington Mobile App from the Apple Store (iOS) or Google Play (Android).